 When a wholesale business carries umbrella insurance, it increases the protection limits of your existing liability policies.
-For instance, you might have a general liability insurance policy with a $1 million per-occurrence limit.
-This means that it can cover up to $1 million in legal expenses on a single claim.
+For instance, you might have a general liability insurance policy with a $2 million per-occurrence limit.
+This means it can cover up to $2 million in legal expenses, judgments, and settlements on a single claim.

-Now, say a client trips over merchandise in your warehouse, breaks an arm, and sues.
-Between attorney’s fees and damages, you owe $1.4 million.
-Umbrella insurance can pay for expenses that go over a policy’s limit, in this case paying for the extra $400,000.
+Now, say a shelf falls onto a client visiting your warehouse, who sues for the injuries.
+Between attorney’s fees and the court-ordered judgment, you owe $2.2 million.
+Umbrella insurance can pay for expenses that go over a policy’s limit, in this case paying for the extra $200,000.

 Umbrella / excess liability insurance becomes active when your general liability insurance maxes out its policy limit.
 It can help with any general liability claim, including:

-Umbrella insurance also covers claims on the general liability insurance portion of a business owner’s policy.
+Umbrella insurance also covers claims on the general liability insurance portion of a business owner’s policy (BOP).

-In an accident, it could help pay for:
+In an accident, it could help pay for lawsuits resulting from:

 Umbrella insurance increases the protection of your existing liability policies.
-Wholesale business owners should consider:
+Wholesalers should consider:

 General liability insurance: This policy can pay legal expenses related to customer property damage and injuries, along with advertising injuries such as slander.

-Workers’ compensation insurance: Required in almost every state for wholesale businesses that have employees, workers’ comp can cover medical costs for work injuries.
+Workers’ compensation insurance: Required in almost every state for wholesalers that have employees, workers’ comp can cover medical costs for work injuries.

 Commercial auto insurance: This policy covers vehicles owned by your business.
 It typically pays for accidents and damages related to theft, weather, and vandalism.

-Surety bonds: This bond assures a wholesale business’s clients that its insurance company will reimburse their losses if the business fails to fulfill a contract.
+Surety bonds: This bond assures a wholesaler's clients that its insurance company will reimburse their losses if the business fails to fulfill a contract.